Culture of the Republican era in China: The Essay

 Essay is the form of writing that aim to present the doctrinal debates, social criticism, and cultural criticism in the most effective way.
 The outcome of ideological debate lead to the popularity of 'feuilleton' in foreign terms or 'miscellaneous essay'.
 From this medium of writing spread the new ideology to the people who can read.

 Lu Xun, the outstanding essay writer of this period, made an attempt to write short essay form while he started writing short stories.
 His works were published in New Youth and Yu-ssu.
 He wrote with the vernacular language mixing with classical terms and idiom.
-His essays makes a satire about the society.
+His essays make a satire about the society.
 Utilitarian ideology was used as a mean for writing.
 His essay not only attacked the dark side of Chinese cultures and society, but also tried to pushed the idea of collective Chinese mind to readers.
 His work is not clearly seen as an essay if viewed by the Westerner's eyes because they are essay, prose, poetry, and short story all at once.

-In the early 1930, he started to conclude more political issues in this writing.
+In the early 1930, he started to include more political issues in his writing.
 His writing stimulated the debate in the society.
 He himself thought that it is essential to move away from lyricism toward polemicism in order to gain political engagement.
 His satire became reproduced and imitated by other writers.
-As a result, the more shallow essays was produced and the essays were devalued.
+As a result, the more shallow essays were produced and the essays were devalued.
 He then wrote a famous article called "The Crisis of Personal Essay" (1933).

 "Diary of a Madman" is one of his most famous stories.
 He got the style from a Russian realist named Nikolay Gogol's tales.
 The story was told by the perspective of a man who see traditional Confucian culture as something unpleasant for the society.
 The debate about Confucian ideas was on the trend during this decade.
 The vernacular Chinese written in the story gain popularity and attention.
 This common language made the war for short story in the near future.

 Zhou Zuoren, Lu Hsun's brother, uses essays as an alternative to prose writing.
 His style is similar to classical tradition namely Gong'an and Jing-line school which accentuate on personal expression.
 His prose is brief and elegant showing his balanced mentality.
 His popular essay included the "1981 Article".
 The essay can be categorised as a humanist literature.
 In other words, it is a literature against human instinct and human nature.
 Traditional Chinese customs was criticised.
 For example, the wife was bullied alive regarding the death of their husband.